EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

   - Pipeline status icons aren't being automatically updated on Merge Requests lists (it is on other pages), can you add this feature?

 That was the initial idea for the 1.6 release, however it's not possible due to a technical GitLab limitation.

+  - Some feature looks broken on GitLab version [old version of GitLab].
+Can you please fix that?

+Nope.
+I don't want to deal with old versions of GitLab.
+Too much work.

 ## Changelog